make thousands of vagrant "box"es importable

-#1 Updated by Ruben S. Montero over 7 years ago
+#1 Updated by Ruben S. Montero about 8 years ago

 Would it make sense to develop an OpenNebula-Vagrant provider?
 As described here for AWS....

-#4 Updated by Valentin Bud about 6 years ago
+#4 Updated by Valentin Bud over 6 years ago

 For whom it may concern there is an OpenNebula Vagrant provider